 Following Renzi’s defeat, freshman Bubba Scheffel (174) earned his ninth win of the season, with an 8-2 decision over Edinboro’s Patrick Jennings.
 Scheffel converted a takedown in the first period, earned an escape point and a takedown in the second and closed out the match with two near fall points and the riding time point.
 The win set the score at 20-9 with three matches remaining.

-Lance Bryson was defeated by Vince Pickett, 3-1.
+In the 184-pound matchup, junior Lance Bryson was defeated by Vince Pickett, 3-1.
 Bryson was taken down early in the first period by Pickett.
 In the second period, Bryson earned the escape point, but was unable to convert on a takedown attempt in the remaining portion of the match.

 Freshman Mark Colabucci (197), who was making his first career varsity start in place of an injured A.J.
 Vizcarrondo, started his match strong.
 Colabucci scored a takedown in the early parts of the first period to take an early lead, but the Fighting Scots’ Warren Bosch put together strong second and third periods that gave him a 6-2 lead.
 In the final 30 seconds of the match, Colabucci cut the deficit to 6-5, but it was too late, as Bosch earned the 7-5 win.